andydlindsay/feb01-2021/w05d05/README.md

 ```

 ### Tech Choices
+- We have made all the tech choices for you
+- Back End: Node and Express
-* Front End: HTML, CSS, JS, jQuery, SCSS
+- Front End: HTML, CSS, JS, jQuery, Bootstrap

-* Back End: Node, Express, Postgres
+### The Mid-term Skeleton
+- Use the provided `node-skeleton` as a template for your project
+- This will get you up and running quickly

-### SPA vs Multi-page
+### SPA vs Multi-page App
-* these are not mutually exclusive
+- These concepts are not mutually exclusive
+- You can choose one or the other or both

 ### Git
+- Use Git best practices (ask a mentor for clarification if you need it)
-* use branches
+- Use branches

+### DO NOT CODE ON MASTER
-* do not code on master/main
+- I repeat, do not code on master
-* pull request
-* merge conflicts => I hope you have 'em

-### Splitting up the work
+### Splitting up the Work
-* Horizontal = all members are working on the same layer
+- Horizontally - whole team working on front-end or back-end at the same time
-* Vertical = members are working on different layers
+- Vertically - divide the work between front-end and back-end
-* Pair Programming
+- Pair Programming - working together on the same tasks
-* Do what you are weakest at

 ### Communication
-* Just do it

-#
+- Make sure to communicate with your team members
+- Use Slack, iMessage, Google Hangouts, whatever... just make sure that everyone is on the same page